LCobeaga/Auto_Rifles/README.md

 - Two D2F-01L3 momentary limit switches (I used the rounded lever)
 - One MOSFET or pre-built mosfet board
 - One 10kΩ resistor (only if using raw MOSFET)
+- One IN5408 diode (only if using raw MOSFET)
 - One 10kΩ potentiometer
 - One 32 x 128 I2C OLED display (https://www.dfrobot.com/product-2019.html this is the only one that I know works, but any with the same shape would work too)
 - One Arduino Pro Mini